ckck22/snap-fridge/README.md

 ---

-## 📱 Usage
+## 📱 Usage Flow

-1. **Select Language**: Choose your target language (Spanish, French, German, Korean, etc.) on the home screen.
+1. **Setup**: Choose your Native Language and Target Language (e.g., Korean -> English).

-2. **Snap**: Take a photo of an ingredient in your fridge (e.g., an apple, milk carton).
+2. **Scan**: Take a photo of a food item.
+The app filters noise and identifies the ingredient.

-3. **Learn**: The app displays the detected word, its translation, and a generated example sentence.
+3. **Learn**: View the flashcard with the translated word and a context-aware sentence.

-4. **Listen**: Tap the speaker icon (🔊) or the sentence to hear the pronunciation.
+4. **My Fridge**: Go to the "My Fridge" tab to see your inventory.

+5. **Review**: Check items marked as ROTTEN (with flies 🪰).
+Tap to review and restore their freshness!

 ---

 ## 🔮 Future Improvements

-- **Semantic Filtering**: Implementing an LLM-based agent to intelligently select the most relevant food item from Vision API labels, replacing hardcoded blocklists.

-- **Context-Awareness**: Using previous scan history to generate complex sentences that combine multiple ingredients (e.g., "I eat eggs with milk").

-- **User Personalization**: Saving personal vocabulary lists and learning progress.
+- **Recipe Generation**: Use the collected inventory to generate actual cooking recipes via LLM.

+- **Social Leaderboard**: Compete with friends based on "Freshness Score" and XP.

+- **Nutritional Analysis**: Ask Gemini to provide nutritional facts along with language learning data.

 ---